alvinpastore/ML_tests/README.md

-# NN-test
+# ML_tests

-Learning git branching and generic ML exercises
+Learning git and scripting some ML exercises